 EMDR = Eye Movement Desensitization and Reprocessing.
 This is a model of psychotherapy which enables the client to reprocess, or “reprogram” in a sense, the way disturbing events were stored in the brain to move the memory and experience of it to an adaptive resolution.
 It follows a structured and safe protocol whereby memories manifested by thoughts, emotions and behaviors which become “stuck” can be unclogged and worked through, enabling the client to put held fears, anxieties and emotional boundaries behind them once and for all.
 EMDR is quickly proving effective with grief, chronic pain, anxiety disorders including Panic, OCD, specific phobias, depression, low self esteem, terminal illness, insomnia, performance anxiety, athletes, and highly stressed executives.

 PTSD = Post-Traumatic Stress Disorder.
 This disorder can occur in people who have had a traumatic event in their life which their brain has not been able to fully process and resolve.
-As a result, certain symptoms (thoughts, emotions & behaviors) can interfere with healthy life functioning.
+And usually, when the disorder kicks in after a traumatic event, there was an earlier life trauma, which the person may or may not be aware of, which has some connection in the brain to the later event.
+As a result of this "switch being flipped" in the brain, certain symptoms (thoughts, emotions & behaviors) can interfere with healthy life functioning.
 Symptoms can include flashbacks, nightmares, exaggerated startle response and/or anger and hostility, difficulties in relationships, and anxiety or panic.

 CBT = Cognitive Behavior Therapy.
 CBT is a goal-oriented, structured and directive form of therapy.
 It emphasizes the role of thinking in how we feel and what we do.
 CBT is based on the idea that our thoughts cause our feelings and behaviors (not external things like people, situations and events).
 The benefit is that we can change the way we think in order to feel and act better.
 Clients change because they learn how to think differently and then act on that learning.
 Therefore, CBT therapists focus on teaching rational self-counseling skills and encourage clients to practice skills learned outside of therapy for lasting change.
 Approaches to CBT include Rational Emotive Behavior Therapy, Rational Behavior Therapy and Cognitive Therapy.